michelou/dotty-examples/CDS.md

 > **:mag_right:** [Scala 2.12][scala_downloads] is a software product announced to require Java 8.
 In contrast [Scala 2.13][scala_2_13] and [Scala 3][scala_3] also support Java 9+.
 In the following we work with [Oracle OpenJDK 11][openjdk_downloads], the 2<sup>nd</sup> [LTS][java_lts] version after Java 8.

-For instance our development environment looks as follows (*May 2021*):
+For instance our development environment looks as follows (*August 2021*):

 <pre style="font-size:80%;">
 C:\opt\Git-2.32.0\             <i>(290 MB)</i>